KIMMDAYA/Postpartum_Depression_Analysis/README.md

    - Convert columns to appropriate data types (e.g., Age as numeric, Timestamp as date/time).

 2. **Initial Visualization:**
- - Use slicers in Power BI to filter data by age group
+ - I Used slicers in Power BI to filter data by age group

 3. **Summary Statistics:**
-   - Calculate basic metrics such as counts, percentages, and averages (e.g., average age of respondents with specific symptoms).
+   - Calculated basic metrics such as counts, percentages, and averages (e.g., average age of respondents with specific symptoms).

 ## Dashboard
 - **Total Responses:** Displays the total number of participants in the survey.